Neighbours' Street Play

 Children are often kept from playing outdoors due to traffic dangers, amongst other things.
 As a result, parents limit them from playing freely and meeting other children and adults.
 At the same time children are often the oil that loosens up the community, helping to build community spirit.
 Our Guide aims to help residents to build on the goodwill that is released at a street party.

 See this good article about informal street play.

-Bristol is the UK's street party capital and the City Council is trialling a Temporary Play Street Order for residents to regularly close streets for short times during the week.
-This has been developed by Playing Out who we are working closely with.
-They support residents to organise these particular street play sessions.
+Bristol is the UK's street party capital and the City Council developed Temporary Play Street Orders for residents to regularly close streets for short times during the week.
+This has been developed by Playing Out who is spreading it across the country.

 See also London Play's 3 year Street Play Project.